soundwanders/timbuktu/README.md

+## Timbuktu: The Library of Ancient History
-# This branch, 'main', only contains code for the static web application hosted on Github Pages.
+### This branch, 'main', only contains code for the static web application hosted on Github Pages.
 This version uses local storage and is not connected to Firebase.
-  ## To see the code for the version currently in development, which is a full-stack web application deployed with Firebase, please visit the branch 'firebase'
+To see the code for the version currently in development, which is a full-stack web application deployed with Firebase, please visit the branch 'firebase'

-## Timbuktu: The Library of Ancient History
+## Project Notes
-  - A project created with HTML, CSS, Javascript.
-Also used the frameworks Normalize.css and Skeleton CSS.
+  - A project created with HTML, CSS, Javascript, Skeleton CSS and Normalize.css
   - Library holds Book title, author, format (book or podcast) and the civilization it covers.
   - User is able to input their own books or podcasts and add them to the array using Submit button.
   - Delete books from the library by clicking the red 'X' button located on the right side of the array.
-  - I used Skeleton CSS to achieve a clean, responsive design that would work on both mobile and pc.
-    - I enjoyed having the challenge of exploring an unfamiliar framework and implementing a boilerplate framework.
     - The library is a table that displays an array of objects; the books are constructed and pushed to the array.
     - Books are created as objects using a constructor and then pushed to the array.
     - Podcasts are created with the same object constructor as Books.
     - The material's format property is assigned through a Select field with two options -> Book, Podcast
+  - I used Skeleton CSS to achieve a clean, responsive design that would work on both mobile and pc.
+    - I enjoyed having the challenge of exploring an unfamiliar framework and implementing a boilerplate framework.
   - The first version of the project that implemented a default data set saved and loaded through use of localStorage and JSON.
      - Then, I had the idea to create a database connected to the page with CRUD functionality so the data did not 'expire.'
      - The goal was to create a full-stack application, deployed with Firebase, that contains a realtime database and the ability to save each authenticated user's data in a way that they can only access their data and nobody else can read/write over it.